Authored by the expert who managed and guided the team behind the Greece Property Pack

 What areas in the Greek Islands are improving and still affordable as of 2026?

-As of early 2026, the top improving yet affordable areas for house buyers in the Greek Islands include Syros, Tinos, and Andros in the Cyclades, inland Crete outside the premium north-coast bays, and parts of Naxos away from Chora and the main beaches.
+As of early 2026, the top areas in the Greek Islands that are improving and still affordable for house buyers include Syros, Tinos, and Andros in the Cyclades, the south coast of Crete around Ierapetra, and parts of Naxos away from the main Chora and beach zone.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in the Greek Islands.